-A vulnerable species is any kind of species that is at risk of becoming extinct.
-Often species are vulnerable because they lose their homes.
-Vulnerable species are those that have a steady drop in population over time.
-Finally, these species will likely become endangered or extinct if threats to their survival aren’t fixed.
+A vulnerable species is any kind of species that is at risk of becoming endangered, and eventually extinct.
+Often, species are vulnerable because they have lost their homes.
+Vulnerable species have a steady drop in population over time.
+These species need the circumstances threatening its survival and reproduction to improve.

-WHAT IS THE DIFFERENCE BETWEEN ENDANGERED AND VULNERABLE SPECIES?
+WHAT IS THE DIFFERENCE BETWEEN VULNERABLE, ENDANGERED, AND EXTINCT SPECIES?

-Vulnerable Species- a group of organisms at a high risk of going extinct.
-The extinction of vulnerable species can occur after several years.
+Vulnerable Species:A group of organisms at a high risk of becoming endangered.

-Endangered Species- any organism that is at a very high risk of becoming extinct.
-Endangered species can go extinct after a few years
+Endangered Species:Any organism that is at a very high risk of becoming extinct.

 CRITERIA FOR DEFINING A SPECIES AS VULNERABLE

 The International Union for the Conservation of Nature (IUCN) has a list of things known to make a species vulnerable.
-Species must meet the following requirements before they are “vulnerable.”
+Species must meet one of the following requirements to be considered “vulnerable.”
 (Research from National Geographic)

 Population Reduction Rate